Minimisation with scipy.optimize.minimize#

 def harmonic_potential(r, k, r0):

-"""Calculate the energy in eV for a harmonic potential U(r) = k/2 * (r - r0)^2
+"""Calculate the energy in eV for a harmonic potential U(r) = k/2 * (r - r0)^2.

-r (float): Distance parameter to optimize
+r (float): Distance parameter to optimise.

-k (float): Spring constant in eV/Ų
+k (float): Spring constant in eV/Ų.

-r0 (float): Equilibrium distance in Å
+r0 (float): Equilibrium distance in Å.

 Returns:

-float: Potential energy in eV
+float: Potential energy in eV.

 """